-At NRHS, the Key Stage 1 Maths curriculum intends to embed key mathematical skills so that pupils can become fluent in the fundamentals of mathematics, reason mathematically, and problem solve apply their skills and knowledge.
-In Key Stage 1, we intend to build on pupils’ natural curiosity about the world by exploring mathematical concepts through play and creative experiences helping them to make connections between maths and everyday life.
+At NRHS, the Key Stage 1 Maths curriculum intends to embed key mathematical skills so that pupils can become fluent in the fundamentals of mathematics, reason mathematically, and problem solve by applying their skills and knowledge.
+We intend to build on pupils’ natural curiosity about the world by exploring mathematical concepts through play and creative experiences helping them to make connections between maths and everyday life.
 This in turn helps them to develop confidence and mental fluency with whole numbers, counting and place value.
 We aim to develop pupils’ mathematical vocabulary when solving problems.

-At NRHS, the Key Stage 1 Science curriculum intends to encourage pupils to be inquisitive and foster curiosity about the universe.
-Our lessons are based around scientific enquiry skills; classifying, comparing and contrasting, predicting, making models, gathering data, measuring, observing.
+At NRHS, the Key Stage 1 Science curriculum intends to encourage pupils to be inquisitive and to foster their curiosity about the universe by asking and answering questions.
+Learning is based around scientific enquiry skills: classifying, comparing and contrasting, predicting, gathering data, measuring, observing.
 We intend for our pupils to be equipped with the scientific skills required to understand the uses and implications of science, today and for the future.
-We understand that it is important for lessons to have a skills-based focus, and that the knowledge can be taught through this.

 Design & Technology (DT)